Nathan for You: Reception

 Nathan for You received critical acclaim.
-On the review aggregation website Rotten Tomatoes, the first season holds an approval rating of 89% with an average rating of 8/10, based on 9 reviews.
-The second season has an approval rating of 100% with an average rating of 8.3/10, based on 10 reviews, with a critics consensus of, "Nathan for You arrived a brilliant comedy, but viewers will feel more acclimated to the series' cringeworthy wit in a second season that makes great use of Nathan Fielder's unflappable awkwardness."
-The third season has an approval rating of 100% with an average rating of 9.6/10, based on 12 reviews, with a critics consensus of, "Nathan for You continues to gain dimensionality in its third season, still plumbing horrified laughs while also unearthing a great deal of heart in its shameless star."
-The fourth season has an approval rating of 100% with an average rating of 9/10, based on 14 reviews, with a critics consensus of, "Nathan for You is an extraordinary program that effectively blurs the lines between television and reality."
+On the review aggregation website Rotten Tomatoes, the first season holds an approval rating of 89% based on 9 reviews.
+The second season has an approval rating of 100% based on 10 reviews, with a critics consensus of, "Nathan for You arrived a brilliant comedy, but viewers will feel more acclimated to the series' cringeworthy wit in a second season that makes great use of Nathan Fielder's unflappable awkwardness."
+The third season has an approval rating of 100% based on 12 reviews, with a critics consensus of, "Nathan for You continues to gain dimensionality in its third season, still plumbing horrified laughs while also unearthing a great deal of heart in its shameless star."
+The fourth season has an approval rating of 100% based on 14 reviews, with a critics consensus of, "Nathan for You is an extraordinary program that effectively blurs the lines between television and reality."

 Neil Genzlinger of The New York Times dubbed it "the television series with the most incisive take on the 21st-century economy," praising Fielder for "illuminating the relationship between the economy and absurdity."
 John Thorp of The Guardian called its central concept "genius," finding it "functions as a razor-sharp satire of commercialism, with a surprising undercurrent of genuine pathos."
 Willa Paskin of Slate found it "brilliant, fascinating, and uncomfortable."
-Academy Award winning film director Errol Morris called the Season 4 finale, "Finding Frances", "unfathomably great."
+Academy Award-winning film director Errol Morris called the Season 4 finale, "Finding Frances", "unfathomably great."
 Steve Greene from IndieWire called Nathan for You the greatest reality television series ever made.

 The series won Best Comedy/Variety Sketch Series at the 71st Writers Guild of America Awards in 2019, and was nominated in same category at the ceremonies in 2017 and 2018.
 At the 2018 WGA Awards ceremony, it received an additional nomination for Best Television Writing in a Comedy/Variety Special for the episode "A Celebration".
 Nathan for You was included on lists of the best shows of the 2010s published by Paste, The A.V.
 Club, IndieWire, GQ, Stuff, /Film, Consequence, Film School Rejects, and GamesRadar+.
 In 2021, The New York Times named it one of the best comedy series of the 21st century.